Thomas-Nguyen12/Thomas-Nguyen12.github.io/README.md

-Hi there, I am a 21-year-old MScR Biomolecular Science Student passionate about all things A.I and Data Science!
+Hi there, I am a 21-year-old MScR Biomolecular Science (Bioinformatics) Student passionate about all things A.I and Data Science!
 I am currently learning about time series analysis applied towards finance and stocks.

 I have worked on weather analysis and exchange rate projects which can be found <u>here</u>: